Running Ruby/Rails-Specific Commands

 Run anything executes commands in the following way:

 First, if offers a list of predefined actions that include available Bundler commands, Rake tasks, Rails generators, etc.:

 If the specified command is not found in the predefined actions, Run anything tries to match this command to any default run configuration.
 Below are few examples:

 Running the ruby interpreter for a specific script:

 Running the Rspec test:

 Deploying an application using Capistrano:

-If the specified command does not match to any predefined action or a default configuration, IntelliJ IDEA runs this command in a terminal.
-For instance, this can be any standard command-line utility (such telnet, ssh, pwd):
+If the specified command does not match to any predefined action or a default configuration, IntelliJ IDEA runs this command in a terminal: